masmangan/jbehave-yourself/README.md

 # jbehave-yourself [![Build Status](https://travis-ci.org/masmangan/jbehave-yourself.svg?branch=master)](https://travis-ci.org/masmangan/jbehave-yourself)

-This code is a revision of a BDD example available from:
+This code is a revision of a [JBehave] BDD example available from [Tim Dalton] at:

 https://objectcomputing.com/resources/publications/sett/june-2010-jbehave-yourself

 The original code is from 2010 and was no building anymore at this time (2019).
-Code and Maven dependencies were updated to allow building.
+Code and Maven dependencies were updated to allow building with a earlier dependency configuration.

+In order to better understand the example, some [Score Bowling] knowledge is necessary.

 ## Running the example
 You need a JDK, git and maven on your local box in order to run the example.